-ve VS_016_DUT_SIPv4 Send - Receive MESSAGE with Registration test scenario is mpletely configured. mannel#0: MakeRegistration - First Loop Only, Send MESSAGE, Wait 100 Trying or 00 OK for MESSAGE mannel#1: MakeRegistration - First Loop Only, Wait MESSAGE, Send 200 OK for ESSAGE. r each signaling channel, a unique (IP, port, phone) tuple is generated by using the llowing Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Iowing Channel Mapping settings: IP: Use Consecutive values (per port) Phone: Use consecutive values (per port) e Receive_Call activity is configured as destination activity.
-The SIP port has the default setting [5060-]; only the first value of the series is used acause of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page.
-The SIP server you are running this test against needs ecified in the Use external server area.
-Outbound proxy and registrar functionality in the specified proxy need to be configured. e default codec settings are used. ecause this test does not perform any RTP streaming, the Enable media on this e IP version preference is set to IPv4, and no scenario variables need to be tialized.
+Category Settings Scenario Editor The VS_016_DUT_SIPv4 Send - Receive MESSAGE with Registration test scenario is completely configured.
+Channel#0: MakeRegistration - First Loop Only, Send MESSAGE, Wait 100 Trying or 200 OK for MESSAGE Channel#1: MakeRegistration - First Loop Only, Wait MESSAGE, Send 200 OK for MESSAGE.
+Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: • IP: Use Consecutive values (per port) • TCP/UDP/TLS port: Use same value • Phone: Use consecutive values (per port) Dial Plan The Receive_Call activity is configured as destination activity.
+SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page.
+The SIP server you are running this test against needs specified in the Use external server area.
+Outbound proxy and registrar functionality on the specified proxy need to be configured.
+Codec Settings The default codec settings are used.
+RTP Settings Because this test does not perform any RTP streaming, the Enable media on this activity option is not selected.
+Other Settings The IP version preference is set to IPv4, and no scenario variables need to be initialized.